nestorSag/mlops-lite/README.md

 ## Launching remote retraining or deployment from GitHub Actions

-There are GH Actions workflow in the repository that can be manually run to do this.
+There are GH Actions workflows in the repository that can be manually run to do this.
 The advantage of this approach is that it guarantees retrained and deployed models do not have untracked changes.